Mostafa2115/IEEE-CS-25-BACKEND/MySQL/Research.md

 | **Uses**          | It identifies specific records in the table.     | It prevents duplicate entries in a column, except for a NULL value. |

 ---
+# SQL Constraints

+SQL constraints are used to specify rules for the data in a table.

+Constraints are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the table.
+If there is any violation between the constraint and the data action, the action is aborted.

+Constraints can be **column level** or **table level**.
+- **Column level constraints** apply to a column.
+- **Table level constraints** apply to the whole table.

+## Common SQL Constraints

+- **NOT NULL** - Ensures that a column cannot have a NULL value.
+- **UNIQUE** - Ensures that all values in a column are different.
+- **PRIMARY KEY** - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table.
+- **FOREIGN KEY** - Prevents actions that would destroy links between tables.
+- **CHECK** - Ensures that the values in a column satisfy a specific condition.
+- **DEFAULT** - Sets a default value for a column if no value is specified.
+- **CREATE INDEX** - Used to create and retrieve data from the database very quickly.

+---
 # Resources
 - [What is the database and why does it exist](https://www.techtarget.com/searchdatamanagement/definition/database)
 - [What is SQL](https://www.w3schools.com/sql/sql_intro.asp)